ImageOptim/gifski/README.md

 ![(CC) Blender Foundation | gooseberry.blender.org](https://gif.ski/demo.gif)

-It's a CLI tool, but it can also be compiled as library for seamelss use in other apps (note that for closed-source apps you need a commercial pngquant license).
+It's a CLI tool, but it can also be compiled [as a library](https://docs.rs/gifski) for seamelss use in other apps.

 ## Download and install

 See [releases](https://github.com/ImageOptim/gifski/releases) page for executables.

-If you have Rust, you can also get it with `cargo install gifski`.
+If you have [Rust](https://www.rust-lang.org/install.html), you can also get it with `cargo install gifski`.
 Run `cargo build --release --features=openmp` to build from suorce.

 ## Usage